Reblexis/checkers-ai/documentation/user_documentation.md

 The next `n` pairs of numbers will represent the visited positions.
 The first number in the pair will represent the column (from 0 to 7 left to right), the second number will represent the row (from 0 to 7 top to bottom).
 - **Line 2: resulting board**.
 The second line will contain the resulting board state after the move.
 The format is the same as the input format.

-## Contact
-If you have any questions, please contact me at: `viktor.cihal@gmail.com`.